qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 ![LeMP Standalone](LeMPStandalone.png)

-If you like this tool, you'll want to run it.
-Simply download the link that came with this article to get LeMP version 1.3.0.
-Then you can either
+If you like this tool, you'll want to run it, so follow the [installation instructions](install.html).
+If you'd like to run it on Linux, LeMP also has a built-in editor (e.g. run `mono LeMP.exe --editor`)

-1. Run the built-in editor of LeMP.exe by double-clicking on it (LeMP.exe is mainly a command-line tool, so in addition to the editor you'll get a pesky terminal window, sorry about that).
-2. Install the Visual Studio extensions.

-For very esoteric reasons (long story short: blame Microsoft), it is distributed as two separate parts:

-1. The Single-File Generator, also known as a Custom Tool.
-To install, run `LoycFileGeneratorForVs.exe` (it'll start as Administrator) and click _Register (install)_.
-It supports all VS versions from to VS 2005 to VS 2013, including Express editions.
-2. The syntax highlighter for LES and EC#.
-To install, run `LoycSyntaxForVs2010.vsix`.
-It supports VS 2010, VS 2012, and VS2013, Professional Editions only (including Premium and Ultimate, of course)

 To use the custom tool,